1. Background and context

 - responding to your queries or feedback;

-- analysing and improving all aspects of our business including, but not limited to, our standards development processes, audit approach and training, our business systems, processes, outcomes, communication, website engagement and performance;
+- analysing and improving all aspects of our business including, but not limited to, our standards development processes, audit approach and training, complaints response, our business systems, processes, outcomes, communication, website engagement and performance;

-- conducting audits and delivering relevant training and educational activities;
+- conducting audits and delivering relevant training, educational and capacity building activities;

-- enabling our staff and Board to deliver CPSL’s functions and purpose;
+- enabling our staff and Board to deliver ACSL’s functions and purpose;

 - providing you with communications or publications in which we think you might be interested, or which you have requested;